Muhliscm/deployed-/telecome_churn_prediction/README.md

 1. Exploring the data: Analyzing the features and target variable, checking for null values and duplicates, plotting the distribution of target variable, etc.

-2. Treating numerical and categorical features separately, Encoding etc.
+2. Treating numerical and categorical features separately, Encoding, etc.

 3. Train test split, Transformation, Scaling, etc.